edition-esser-skala/hoffmann-litaniae-lauretanae-in-C/README.md

-# Leopold Hofmann: Litaniae lauretanae in C
+# Giovanni Hoffmann: Litaniae lauretanae in C

 Engraving files for LilyPond 2.18.0